dolph/atc/CONTRIBUTING.md

 ## Setting up the database

-You need a running postgres database named `atc`.
+You need a running PostgreSQL database named `atc`.
 The ATC itself takes care of creating and upgrading the schema, so you just need to create an empty database.
-If it's the first time you've installed postgres you need to run `initdb`
+If it's the first time you've installed PostgreSQL you need to run `initdb`

 ```
 initdb /usr/local/var/postgres -E utf8